diatche/LibreChart/README.md

 # LibreChart

-Highly performant charts for Expo, React Native and web using [Evergid](https://github.com/diatche/evergrid).
+Highly performant interactive charts for Expo, React Native and web using [Evergid](https://github.com/diatche/evergrid).

 For an overview see the [demo](https://github.com/diatche/LibreChartExpoDemo).